Mattia46/cv/README.md

 ## Skills

 I am able to built and end to end application, using different technologies and adhering to the SOLID principles.
-I belive in TDD (Test Driven Development) and BDD (Behaviour Driven Development) and use red-green-refactor to code my projects.

 #### Ruby and Ruby on Rails